Photo Source: Copyrighted © 2023

 Map Source: People Group location: Asia Harvest.
-Other map geography / data: GMI.
+Map geography: ESRI / GMI.
 Map design: Joshua Project.

 |People Name:||Tibetan, Deqen|